 The term ‘bulking”, as it applies to muscular development, can be defined as eating more calories than your total daily energy expenditure in order to feed new muscle growth and create a favorable environment for such growth.
 Conversely, the term “cutting” is used in reference to stripping away fat and lowering the body fat percentage to reveal sharp delineations and definition in one’s muscles.

 Facing the Fat Fears

 Attempting to lose additional fat in an effort to rapidly achieve that desirable “lean and tight” body when one’s weight is already within a lower range is not only hard to do in the absence of significant muscle mass; such a practice tends to render the individual just plain skinnier, which is a very different look than a lean physique.

 This is a common misconception among aesthetically conscious female athletes.
-Losing the stubborn lingering adipose tissue means dipping into fat loss techniques that are unsustainable; it requires a continued lowering of caloric intake, inviting the risk of eating disorders as well as the loss of muscle mass.
-Furthermore, eating VERY little while engaging in an excess of cardiovascular exercise places detrimental stress upon the body.
+Losing the stubborn lingering adipose tissue means dipping into fat-loss techniques that are unsustainable; it requires a continued lowering of caloric intake, inviting the risk of eating disorders as well as the loss of muscle mass.
+Furthermore, eating very little while engaging in an excess of cardiovascular exercise places detrimental stress on the body.